Junior Eurovision Song Contest 2021: Bidding phase and host city selection

-Unlike Eurovision's adult version, the winning country originally did not receive the automatic rights to host the next contest.
+Unlike the adult Eurovision Song Contest, the winning country originally did not receive the automatic rights to host the next edition.
 However, for the contests since 2011 (with the exceptions of 2012 and 2018), the winning country has had first refusal on hosting the next competition.
 Italy used this clause in 2015 to decline to host the contest after their victory in 2014.
 On 15 October 2017, the EBU announced a return to the original system in 2018, to help provide broadcasters with a greater amount of time to prepare, and to ensure the continuation of the contest into the future.